aimms/documentation/webui/workflow-panels.rst

     Also, note that ``pageId`` is a required field.

-In order to inspect the values, right click on the MyWorkflowSteps string parameter and click on the Data option in order to open its Data page:
+The values may be inspected on the Data page of the string parameter MyWorkflowSteps:

 .. image:: images/Workflow_MyWorkflowStepsParameter_1.png
     :align: center

+|

 The data entered in the illustration above is for the first workflow which was configured in the "MyWorkflows" string parameter, that is, the Route Optimization workflow (with 10 steps defined).

-There is no limit for the number of steps each workflow may have.
-As a guideline, AIMMS recommends no more than 10 steps per workflow.
-If more than 10 steps are required, then please try to break down the workflow into smaller workflows, if possible.
+There is no explicit limit for the number of steps each workflow may have.
+However, the practical recommendation is to use no more than 10 steps per workflow.
+If more than 10 steps are required, then please try to break down the workflow into smaller workflows, whenever possible.

-In order to configure the steps for the other workflows, you may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.
+In order to configure the steps for the other workflows, you can simply select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page as shown above.

 For instance, the following three steps may be configured for the second workflow Inventory Management: